sass/sass/doc-src/SASS_CHANGELOG.md

 and most of Chris Eppstein's [compass-colors](http://chriseppstein.github.com/compass-colors) plugin was merged in, providing color-theoretic functions for modifying colors.

+One of the most interesting of these functions is {Sass::Script::Functions#mix mix}, which mixes two colors together.
+This provides a much better way of combining colors and creating themes than standard color arithmetic.

 #### Alpha Channels

 Sass now supports colors with alpha channels,